Skip to main content

 You can create and manage your global variables from the CloudFlow landing page, allowing you to define known and reusable data before you start building your flows.
 This saves time by making your global variables immediately available across all your flows, as you create or edit them.

-1. Select Operate from the top navigation bar, select CloudFlow.
+1. Select Automation and operations from the top navigation mega menu, select CloudFlow.

 Create a global variable